alex-precosky/Powerline_Datalog_Preprocessor/README.md

 - Make the **SingleValueAnomalyChecker** and **MultiValueAnomalyChecker** abstract base classes both themselves descend from another abstract base class, **AnomalyChecker**, and refactor somewhat how anomaly messages are generated in order to simplify the client code.

 - It would be resiliant to out-of-order data, inserting it in the correct place in the moving average filter buffer when it does arrive.
+- The moving average filter is over 5 seconds, but the time stamps aren't synchronous with 5 seconds so we might not really be exactly averaging over 5 seconds.
+If this is important, the data could be interpolated to fit a 1 Hz sample rate.